What is Interpreters’ Help?

-Users can use the web app to create, import, edit, search and save their glossaries in the cloud.
+Members can use the web app to create, import, edit, search and save their glossaries in the cloud.

 They also have the option of sharing glossaries with colleagues and viewing public glossaries on Interpreters' Help.

-It comes with a Mac OS X application called Boothmate.
+It comes with a Mac OS X application called BoothMate.
 This app allows interpreters to consult their glossaries very quickly during a conference without necessarily being connected to the Internet.
 All you have to do is sync your glossaries in advance with the web app once you've created them.

 Who can use Interpreters’ Help?

 Interpreters' Help has been designed specifically for the needs of conference interpreters.

 That said, many translators also find it useful for managing their glossaries.
 The application is also suited to the needs of linguists and terminologists.

 The best way to find out if it's the right tool for you is to take advantage of the free Beta version.